CTV News has exclusive details on what one Wasaga Beach town councillor is calling a cover-up at the highest level at town hall.

 Registered Members can vote for WBRA Directors and have access to Members Only areas of the website.

 Your generosity and support would be greatly appreciated.
 Tax receipts are not issued.

 The Wasaga Beach Ratepayers Association, Inc. (WBRA) is an association of passionate volunteers with a collective interest in the future of the Town of Wasaga Beach.

 We invite and encourage interested residents and taxpayers to join our membership.

 A WBRA Member can look forward to receiving additional information on how to stay engaged, keep informed on WBRA initiatives, council watch and our progress, and volunteer to help on the many committees required to ensure the success of WBRA.

 WBRA is a non-profit organization run by volunteers.
 Your membership fees and donations will help to cover out-of-pocket costs and professional services as required.
-Membership Fee is $20 annually.
+Membership Fee is $20 annually per household.
 Visit our Member Registration page for details.

 To protect and promote the interests of all Taxpayers of the Town of Wasaga Beach.

 A community engaged and informed is a community empowered.

 - We will strive to bring awareness to key council objectives.